 Learn what do do if you are behind on your mortgage payments.
 A series of steps can be taken by the homeowner.
 You need to act quickly, be pro-active, and follow up.
 Continue.

 Be sure to communicate.
 Contact your mortgage servicer to ask them about assistance they offer, such as mortgage modifications, fee waivers, budgeting, and credit or foreclosure counseling.
-Many lenders are willing to work with borrowers.
+Many lenders are willing to work with borrowers to at minimum discuss some type of solution.

 Consider giving up your home without foreclosure.
 Learn the pros and cons and the process, including the impact to your credit score and future housing needs.